anastasop/chdb/README.md

 Chdb is a port of the [chess database browser](http://man.cat-v.org/plan_9_2nd_ed/7/chdb) from the 2nd edition of [plan9](https://en.wikipedia.org/wiki/Plan_9_from_Bell_Labs) dated around 1995.
 Unfortunately the browser was removed from the subsequent editions of the system.
 Recently i found an old iso image of the 2nd edition at http://9.postnix.pw/hist/2e/ and decided to port the software to Plan 9 from user space (aka plan9port).

+_UPDATE 21-03-2021_: The [Plan9 Foundation](https://p9f.org/) released all editions of plan9 under the MIT license.

 ## Installation

 To build chdb you need to have [plan9port](https://9fans.github.io/plan9port/) properly installed with the PLAN9 environment variable pointing to the installation directory.
 Then